-However, there were few who raised their voices against the riots without caring about their caste but a majority of people criticized them for bringing a bad name to their caste like it wasn’t already taken care of perfectly by the agitators.
-I do not understand how you can justify even blocking a road, let alone other more aggressive acts that took place recently, just so that you can demand reservation for a single caste.
-It causes inconvenience to all those innocent people who have absolutely no role to play in this whole reservation crap.
+There were a few who spoke out against the riots, regardless of their caste, but the majority of people criticized them for bringing shame to their caste, as if the agitators weren’t already doing that.
+It’s difficult to understand how anyone could justify blocking a road, let alone the more aggressive acts that took place, just to demand reservation for one caste.
+It causes inconvenience to innocent people who have no part in this reservation controversy.

-Why is it that our caste or religion is way more important to us than humanity and the greater good of people?
-I wonder what these friends of mine would be like if the people of ISIS or other such terrorist organizations belonged to their caste as well.
-They would have certainly cried every time a terrorist was hanged to death by our law and protested against it in the same way they did for the reservation.
+Why is it that our caste or religion is more important to us than humanity and the greater good of people?
+I can’t help but wonder what would happen if people from ISIS or other terrorist organizations were of the same caste as my friends.
+They would likely cry every time a terrorist was hanged by the law and protest against it, just like they did for the reservation.

-I can now see why it is so easy for the politicians to win elections through their dirty politics of caste and religion.
-It is actually us and our sentiments for our caste or religion to blame for being the biggest hurdle in our country’s development; everybody and everything else comes secondary.
-We are the biggest fools in this whole conspiracy of keeping people divided in the name of caste and religion, but one thing is for sure – We won’t change!
+This is why politicians are able to win elections through their dirty politics of caste and religion.
+It’s our emotional attachment to our caste or religion that is the biggest obstacle to our country’s development.
+We are the biggest fools in this conspiracy to keep people divided by caste and religion, but one thing is for sure – we won’t change.